 The dry white wines Sauvignon Blanc and Sémillon are produced with barrel fermentation and oak wood aging and are among the best in Bordeaux.
 The red wines are mainly made from Merlot and Cabernet Sauvignon with shares of Cabernet Franc and Malbec ( Cot ) blended.
 They are the typical grape varieties of the Rive gauche (left bank).
 However, the cuvées in the wineries are very different.

-In the years 1953 and 1959 16 Châteaux were classified as "Cru Classé des Graves" (at that time still in the sub-area Haut-Graves within Graves).
-These are Château Bouscaut.
+In 1953 and 1959 (then still in the Haut-Graves section of Graves) 16 châteaux were classified as "Cru Classé des Graves".
+These are Chateau Bouscaut.
 Château Carbonnieux.
-Château Couhins.
+Chateau Couhins.
 Château Couhins-Lurton.
 Château de Fieuzal.
 Château Haut-Bailly.
-Château Haut-Brion (by the way, the only one of the 61 châteaux classified in 1855 not in the area Médoc lies), Château La Mission Haut-Brion.
+Château Haut-Brion (Incidentally, the only one of the 61 châteaux classified in 1855 that is not in the area Médoc lies), Château La Mission Haut-Brion.
 Château La Tour-Haut-Brion.
 Château La Tour-Martillac.
 Château Laville-Haut-Brion.
 Château Malartic-Lagravière.
 Château Olivier.
-Château Pape-Clément.
+Château Pape-Clement.
 Château Smith-Haut-Lafitte and Domaine de Chevalier,